-Bordering the text is The Principles of Newspeak, the fictional language of Big Brother, printed across eight repeated consecutive pages throughout the book.
+Bordering the text is The Principles of Newspeak, the fictional language of Big Brother, printed across eight consecutive pages, repeated through the entirety of the book.
 As "the leading articles in the Times were written in" Newspeak, this too is set in Times, 8-pt italic (a face conceived by Stanley Morison in 1931).
 This often neglected ending to the novel is here imposed upon the reader, albeit subtly by virtue of the text size and being printed in light-grey.
 It is presented as both a footnote to the tale, as well as a constant reminder of the pervasiveness of language manipulation as a means to control.

 An illustrative set of eyes is also present on every page-spread, embossed in each page, as a further form of invasion on the reader.

 Whilst many books employ illustrations that can be easily rendered via alternative printing methods, or by mass production, this edition specifically seeks to include an illustrative form that can only be presented in the most limited of means, as each illustration is printed by letterpress, using wood and metal types and ornaments, and on hand-made paper.

-There will be twenty-four sewn-in broadside posters, each printed one at a time by hand, on an Albion iron hand-press, limited in number.
+There are twenty-four sewn-in broadside posters, each printed one at a time by hand, on an Albion iron hand-press, limited in number.
 Each setting is then dismantled.
-The hand-made papers include those from a range of paper mills that are now no longer operating as well as those still making paper by hand.
+The hand-made papers, many watermarked, include those from a range of paper mills no longer operating as well as those still making paper by hand.
 A short-list of the papers included can be found by opening the below attachment.

 These posters feature both representations of imagined posters that may exist in the world of the novel, or specific posters featured in the text of 1984, such as the very opening of the story, where the second paragraph starts: